MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/using-the-get-device-command.md

 ---
 title: get-Device
-description: Reference topic for get-Device, which retrieves Windows Deployment Services information about a prestaged computer (that is, a physical computer that has been lined to a computer account in active directory Domain Services. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for get-Device, which retrieves Windows Deployment Services information about a prestaged computer (that is, a physical computer that has been lined to a computer account in active directory Domain Services. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article